 \section{Methods}

-In this section, we divide current models into two major types, (i.e., traditional models and graph neural networks).
-The traditional models can be further divided into three types (i.e., matrix factorization, random walk based and autoencoder based models).
-We first survey traditional models, some of which are still active or combined with GNNs nowadays and give much inspirations to current models.
-GNNs show higher expressivity and great performances compared with traditional models in most scenarios.
-We conclude GNNs with two aspects.
+In this section, we categorize methods into two primary types: traditional models and graph neural networks.
+Traditional models can be further classified into three types: matrix factorization, random walk-based, and autoencoder-based models.
+Initially, we survey traditional models, some of which remain active or are integrated with GNNs in contemporary research, providing valuable insights for current models.
+GNNs typically demonstrate heightened expressivity and superior performance in comparison to traditional models.
+The section concludes by addressing two facets of GNNs.